 Whiting

-Whiting is a bread and butter species which are fun to catch on light spinning gear and tastes great.
-Whiting school up in big numbers and they respond well to berley, so berley an isolated area with a mix of chicken pellets, Tuna oil, and pilchards.
-Whiting fishing requires finesse, so we recommend a light 1-3 or 2-4 kilo spin rod around 7 feet in length.
+Whiting is a bread-and-butter species that is fun to catch on light spinning gear and tastes great.
+Whiting school up in big numbers, and they respond well to berley, so berley is an isolated area with a mix of chicken pellets, Tuna oil, and pilchards.
+Whiting fishing requires finesse, so we recommend a light 1-3 or 2-4 kilo spin rod around 7 feet long.
 Coupled with a light 1000-2500 size reel, spooled with 4 pounds or 6-pound line and leader.
 When bait fishing a simple running rig with a small sinker to swivel, then 40cm of 4-pound leader to a small baitholder long shank hook or a paternoster rig with 2 hooks and a size sinker depending on your conditions.

 Watch our whiting masterclass as we guide you through everything you need to know to catch whiting.